IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 ![](https://raw.githubusercontent.com/IlanKalendarov/IlanKalendarov.github.io/main/Images/RunasAPICall.png)

 Great so we know that `CreateProcessWithLogonW` contains our secret password.
-Looking at the
+Looking at the [microsoft docs](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createprocesswithlogonw)

-[msdn docs]: https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createprocesswithlogonw	"msdn docs"

  we could see that the first and third arguments will store the username and password.
 Now that we have that information lets build our script!.